barcelm/IMGW_data_Downloader_App/README.md

 # IMGW data Downloader Shiny App
 The goal of the Application is to automatize downloading of in-situ meteorological and hydrological data from public repository of Polish Institute of Meterology and Water Management - National Research Institute IMGW-PIB https://dane.imgw.pl/

-Application base on Climate R package of [Bartosz Czernecki](https://github.com/bczernecki)
+The application base on the Climate R package of [Bartosz Czernecki](https://github.com/bczernecki)

-Then all you need is to just run the app.
+All you need is to just run the app.

 ## From the author
 I hope that the application will contribute to scientific development in the field of hydrology and climatology.